 Civil rights solidarity in sports has deep roots

 Many years before Colin Kaepernick took a knee during the national anthem, two other athletes sent a powerful message about their unity with Black America.
-During the 1968 Olympic games in Mexico City, competitors Tommie Smith and John Carlos wore black gloves and gave a salute during the anthem, a salute many refer to as the black power fist.
-Read about more American history facts you never learned in school.
+During the 1968 Olympic games in Mexico City, competitors Tommie Smith and John Carlos wore black gloves and gave a salute during the anthem, a salute many refer to as the Black Power fist.

 Paving the way for women of color in Congress (and the White House) was Shirley Chisolm, who represented New York in the House of Representatives.
 Just four years after she entered the House, in 1972, she became the first Black candidate for a major party’s nomination in the race for President of the United States.
-Don’t miss these 58 other famous, inspiring female firsts.
+Don’t miss these other famous—and inspiring—female firsts.

 - History: “Black History Facts”